-Career as a Bank PO provides an experience of a lifetime.
-You get to learn a lot about Client Relationship, Banking Processes, Marketing, Accounting etc.
+A career as a Bank PO provides an experience of a lifetime.
+One gets to about Client Relationship, Banking Processes, Marketing, Accounting etc.

-- Your career as a Bank PO begins as a Junior Manager Grade Scale or JMGS Officer.
+- A career as a Bank PO begins as a Junior Manager Grade Scale or JMGS Officer.

-- Adding 8-10 years more, you will be running for the post of Senior Manager.
+- Adding 8-10 years more, one can expect to jump to the post of Senior Manager.

-Hence, this career graph is extremely progressive as compared to any other government job.
-You just need the right attitude for it.
+The career graph is highly progressive as compared to any other government job.
+With the right mindset, candidates can climb the carrer ladder fast.

 Bank SO Career Prospects

-- You begin at IBPS SO Scale I, which is the Junior Management Level Post.
+- The career begins as IBPS SO Scale I office, which is the Junior Management Level Post.

-- There is no fixed criteria of promoting officers.
+- There are no fixed criteria for promoting officers.

 The biggest concern while pursuing a career as a Bank SO is the line of work.
-You can only continue along a single career.
-Otherwise, you have to start again from the first stage.
+One can only continue along with a single career path.

 Bank PO vs Bank SO – Final Verdict